javaee/glassfish/src/site/markdown/extensibility.md

 intercepted are identified using instances of the HK2 [InterceptionService][interceptionservice].
 An example of how to use the [InterceptionService][interceptionservice] can be found [here][aopexample].

+There is an HK2 provided default implementation of the [InterceptionService][interceptionservice] which uses annotations to indicate services that should be intercepted, those that should do the intercepting and to bind intercepted methods and constructors to their interceptors.
+Information about the HK2 provided default implementation of the [InterceptionService][interceptionservice] can be found [here][aopdefault].

 ### Dynamic Configuration Listeners

 A user may register an implementation of [DynamicConfigurationListener][dynamicconfigurationlistener] to be notified  whenever